 How long will I be in the hospital?

 That depends on you and your recovery.
 In general, lap band patients spend one night in the hospital and bypass and gastrectomy patients stay three to five days.

 How long will it take me to feel like myself after the surgery?

 Again, it will depend on you; each person's recovery time is different.
 However, most patients feel almost normal in about two weeks.
 You may even be able to return to light duty jobs in several days and more labor-intensive occupations in two to three weeks.
 You won't be able to lift anything weighing more than 20 pounds for two to three weeks.

-Is there someone I can discuss weight loss surgery with?
+Is there someone with whom I can discuss weight loss surgery?

 Yes!
-We invite you to call our Bariatric Coordinator Becca Lattin, RN.
-Becca is a certified bariatric support group leader.
+We invite you to call our Bariatric Coordinator Becca Lattin, RN, CBN.
+Becca is a certified bariatric nurse and support group leader.
 Call 308-630-2249 or email her.